 About the Author:

-Chandra Jo Sgammato is an Integral Yoga teacher and an administrative manager of the New York Integral Yoga Institute.
-She manages the Institute’s Yoga at Work® and Yoga at School ™ programs.
+Chandra Jo Sgammato is an Integral Yoga teacher and general manager of the New York Integral Yoga Institute.
+She also manages the Institute’s Yoga at Work® and Yoga at School ™ programs.